2016 Christchurch earthquake: Impact

 Westfield Riccarton, Eastgate Mall, The Palms, and Ballantynes were evacuated and closed for engineering inspection.
-There was confusion at Northlands Shopping Centre as Police encouraged some shopkeepers to evacuate, but the alarm was not sounded as is otherwise done when the mall is to be cleared.
+There was confusion at Northlands Shopping Centre as police encouraged some shopkeepers to evacuate, but the alarm was not sounded as is otherwise done when the mall is to be cleared.
 Some shop keepers were told by mall management staff that there would be financial penalties if they did not keep their shop open.
 Nearly 50 shops in the mall closed, partially due to the fact that stock had fallen out of shelves and into the aisles.
 On the Saturday after the earthquake, The Press in its editorial was very critical of mall management, stating that "management's response to the entire incident profoundly and completely misses the point".
 Shortly after the earthquakes, it was found that seven of the forty historic façades in the central city's New Regent Street were unstable.
 The buildings were cordoned off, and that stopped the heritage tram from running, which had a major impact on those businesses that remained open.
 The tram started operating again in May 2016.

 Liquefaction occurred in Bexley, Parklands, and New Brighton.
 Power was lost to around 500 houses.
 The CoCA Art Gallery, which had opened for the first time since the 2011 Christchurch earthquake on 13 February 2016, the day prior to this earthquake, was closed again.
 Little structural damage has been reported in the Christchurch Central City.
 There were no reports of serious injury, and St. John Ambulance deactivated its emergency operations centre later in the day.
 The National Crisis Management Centre in Wellington was also stood down, with the emergency response to be managed by Christchurch City Council.
-Some tracks in the Port Hills were closed due to rockfall, including Rapaki Track and the Bridle Path.
+Some tracks in the Port Hills were closed due to rockfall, including Rāpaki Track and the Bridle Path.